ryanatkn/gro/src/gen/README.md

 It adds a layer of indirection between the code you write and run.
 Also, you could introduce security vulnerabilities if you fail to escape certain inputs.
-Importantly, there is no support for source maps right now.
+Importantly, there is no support for sourcemaps right now.
-Source maps could be added at some point, at least in many cases.
+Sourcemaps could be added at some point, at least in many cases.

 Inspirations include Lisp macros and [Svelte](https://github.com/sveltejs/svelte), a compiler for building UIs.